ncen5293/EZOPS-Titanic/README.md

 Also lets you add lost passenger data to the list of all passengers.

-Uses React.js, node.js, and mongoDB.
+Uses React.js, node.js, and mongoDB, all wrapped within Docker.